 - Introduction to support groups

-- Supervision from staff & peers
+- Constant support and supervision from staff and peers

 How Dangerous is Cocaine?

 Cocaine is more dangerous than you might think.
 Since the use of cocaine is often affiliated with people of high social status, the negative effects can often be misconstrued.

 Long-term use of cocaine can lead to damaging effects on the body as well as the brain.

 Since cocaine affects the central nervous system, it will cause an imbalance in the production of natural chemicals in the brain.
 Cocaine triggers an abnormally large amount of neurotransmitter secretions each time it is used – eventually leading to an inability to produce enough on your own.
 This can lead to negative behaviors such as violent outbursts and extreme mood swings.

 Cocaine is also known to cause heart problems.
 Cocaine causes blood vessels to constrict and become more narrow than usual.
 This causes a dramatic increase in heart rate due to the effects of cocaine on the central nervous system.
 People who abuse cocaine are at a higher risk of having a heart attack or stroke.